Sold Out: 8 Critical Roles You Play in Selling Your Ministry to Volunteers

 Once people know you’re coaching for team success, and their own, it feels right to choose ministry in the children’s department as opposed to somewhere else.
 Now they’re ready to buy into the commitment requests you’ve been selling.

-Fear is an emotional response we’ve all felt when we’re ready to say yes to that marriage proposal or sign the lease on that car.
+Have you ever wondered why an email wasn’t returned or a phone call went unanswered?
+It’s fear of commitment.
+Fear is an emotional response we’ve all felt when we’re about to make a big decision.
 What should you do and how should you respond to fear?

-Close the deal as a Negotiator.
+6).
+Close the Deal Like a Negotiator.

-In the role of Negotiator, you summarize the benefits and results that come from a “yes.”
+In the role of negotiator, you summarize the benefits and results that come from a “yes.”
 For your volunteers, it’s a restatement of what you’ll do for them and what you expect they’ll contribute.

 Remember, if a person has already said yes to come to your training event, you just need to confirm the arrival time and promise to conclude by a certain time.

-Invest in people as a Teacher.
+7).
+Invest in People Like a Teacher.

 It’s a terrible thing for a volunteer to begin a term of service, attend that training, or agree to staff-development only to realize that what was promised isn’t being delivered.
-In our role of Teacher, we create a climate of learning to highly value service, commitment, and the quality of what we’ve sold them.
-As you play Teacher to your team, drop in and watch them shine in the classroom.
+In our role of teacher, we create a climate of learning to highly value service, commitment, and the quality of what we’ve sold them.
+As you play teacher to your team, drop in and watch them shine in the classroom.
 This is a great time to evaluate with your team members if what they expected is being delivered.

-Once we’re convinced people’s expectations are being met (or exceeded) we then play the role of the Farmer to sustain satisfaction.
+Once we’re convinced people’s expectations are being met (or exceeded) we then play the role of the farmer to sustain satisfaction.

-A Farmer works hard to prepare the soil, plant, and then harvest.
+A farmer works hard to prepare the soil, plant, and then harvest.
 However, in between is a process that appears to be effortless and leisurely but is in fact full of watchfulness and anticipation.

 You’re not “hoping” your team is satisfied; you make certain that satisfaction is being felt and realized.
 You’re celebrating commitment and talking up the results of changed lives in each classroom.

-Notice that you’re playing the Farmer once your team members are in place and enjoying their service.
+Notice that you’re playing the farmer once your team members are in place and enjoying their service.
 Too often we try to encourage our team to stay by pleading with them or touting their supposed success as we measure it.
 But success in ministry measures satisfaction through the volunteers’ eyes, through the parents’ observations, and not through the institution’s priorities.

 Want more articles for children’s ministry leaders?
 Check these out.